metashell/metashell/README.md

 #### Full mode

 There are two modes which Metadebugger can operate in.
-The normal mode, which were shown in the previous chapters, and the full mode.
+The normal mode, which was shown in the previous chapters, and the full mode.
 To demonstrate the difference let's evaluate a metaprogram in full mode and print the forwardtrace:

 ```cpp